StephenOrgan/movie-trailer-miniproject/README.md

 ` $ python entertainment_center.py `

-This will generate an html file named stevemovies.html in the same folder and it will overwrite an existing file if one with the same name already exits.
+This will generate an html file named stevemovies.html in the same folder and it will overwrite an existing file if one with the same name already exists.

 ## Modules